danielbob32/ParkingSpace/README.md

 ```

 As for now, you should have every thing you need to run the demo with your machine and get to know the system by adjusting the parameters.
-On the first run the model itself will be installed.
+On the first run the model itself will be installed and the required assets will be downloaded from drive and create paths as needed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>